Skip navigation

 Melbourne-based 60s psychedelic garage-pop band Sunfruits collaborated with Green Music Australia to create organic t-shirts with the slogan ‘No Music on a Dead Planet’.
 Info cards were included in every LP cover to encourage fans to get involved, plus a portion of profits raised were donated to support our advocacy efforts.
 Legends!

-Ask your current merch provider what their more sustainable options are (such as Tmorrow Green T-shirts).
+Alternatively, ask your current merch provider what their more sustainable options are.
 It’s so great to get these conversations going.
 And since we’re living in the midst of a climate emergency, well into the 21st century, they really should have some options by now.

 New merch isn’t the only merch.